Automattic/wp-api-console/README.md

 # WordPress.com API Console v3

-This is a WIP rewrite in React for the WordPress.com API Console.
+This is a WIP rewrite in React of [https://github.com/Automattic/rest-api-console2](the WordPress.com API Console).

 ## Development

 To get up and running:

-1. Clone the repository `git clone git@github.com:youknowriad/wp-api-console.git`
+1. Clone the repository `git clone git@github.com:Automattic/wp-api-console.git`

 2. Install dependencies `npm install`